LaunchCodeEducation/intro-to-web-dev-curriculum/content/unit-testing/reading/tdd-in-action/index.md

 ### Code Red

 Let's run the test!

-Click the `run >` button in your repl.it.
+Type in the command `npm run test` to check your test.

 You should see an error about `processor.js` not existing.
 This makes sense, because we have not created the file yet.
 We are officially in the Red phase of Red, Green, Refactor!